All Episodes

 We're just recognizing that it's going on.

-And once America finds its instincts again and finds its genetic code, and I don't mean that like an American Eagle had about white people.
+And once America finds its instincts again and finds its genetic code, and I don't mean that like an American eagle out about white people.

-Go ahead, kill some marines, kill some army, watch what happens.
+Go ahead, kill some Marines, kill some army.

-Because Trump is very focused and he looks at all the data he has of what's killing this country.
+Because Trump is very focused, and he looks at all the data he's got of what's killing this country.

 And one of the biggest things is that narco-terrorist state to the south of us with a bunch of arrogant drug cartels that have taken control of the government and bullied almost every bit of it.